-Working Gear provides work related clothing and footwear free of charge to men re-entering the workforce.
-Many of these low income men have been unemployed for long periods and lack the finances to afford the clothing needed to find a job.
+Working Gear provides work related clothing and footwear free of charge to individuals re-entering the workforce.
+Many of these low income men (and some women) have been unemployed for long periods and lack the finances to afford the clothing needed to find a job.

 What We Offer

 We provide good quality used or new clothing, including suits, business casual attire as well as construction appropriate clothing and steel toed work boots.
-Our customers are currently unemployed, ready to work, and get referred to us through community agencies that assist the unemployed.
-We do not provide our services to unemployed men without a referral from a community agency.
+Our clients are currently un or under-employed, ready to work, and get referred to us through community agencies that assist the unemployed.
+We do not provide our services to our clients without a referral from a community agency.

 How It Works

-Referred men are booked into an appointment system for a specific time and attend our facility.
+Referred individuals are booked into an appointment system for a specific time and attend our facility.
 Volunteers work with them to understand their needs and help find suitable clothing and footwear which are theirs to keep.
-We depend entirely upon volunteers and private donations of money and good quality used or new men’s clothing and footwear to continue our services.
+We depend almost entirely upon volunteers and private donations of money and good quality used or new clothing, gear and footwear to continue our services.